 The problem with territorially aggregated data is that such data is mainly available on a country level.
 That is a serious limitation, because many variables that can affect the environment of pirated book downloads is not available for many countries, which renders a more nuanced application impossible.
 Another problem is that country size is very heterogeneous.
 The United States is technically one country of 52 states, and almost the size of the European Union with 28 countries.
 Smaller countries are less heterogeneous and less complex from an aggregation point of view.
 For a good understanding of environmental factors, we would like to see a high level of heterogeneity across territories and a low level of heterogeneity within territories, and the EU’s NUTS statistical system allows this enhanced view.

 We did not exclusively work with NUTS2 level.
 Obvious exceptions were the very small member states, like Malta, or Estonia, where the country size does not allow a distinction between NUTS0 (national) NUTS1 (larger regional) and NUTS2 (regional) data.
-In these cases we used only technically NUTS2-level data, which is not different from the NUTS0 level national, and the NUTS1 level larger regional data.
-The other exceptions were those European comparative survey-based newer statistical products, where historically, the way the survey sample was constructed, the regional break-up in larger countries, like in Germany or in the Great Britain part of the United Kingdom, were only available in NUTS1 levels.
+In these cases, we used only technically country-level data, which is not different from the NUTS1 or NUTS2 level data, as the territory of these small states is not further divided on these levels.
+The other exceptions were those European comparative survey-based newer statistical products, where the way the survey sample was constructed, the regional break-up in larger countries, like in Germany or in the Great Britain part of the United Kingdom, were only available in NUTS1 levels.

 Eurostat statistics were programmatically downloaded with the rOpenGov package (Lahti et al. 2019): (Eurostat 2019b, 2019a), (Eurostat 2019c).
 [This is only testing, we need to find a good way to display 52 variable citations.]